computations/SunStar/doc/writeup.md

 This header contains my implementation of the Neighbor Joining[@saito87] algorithm.
 Neighbor Joining has been implemented previously.
 However efficient implementations are not generic, as they are specific to the tree structure being used.
 Therefore it was necessary to reimplement the algorithm here.
-This makes finding fast libraries hard.
 A full specification of the algorithm can be found in section \ref{nj}.

 Some optimizations have been performed over the naïve implementation.
-The first, and largest, is that the matrix $Q$, which is calculated in each iteration of the algorithm is not stored.
+The first, and largest, is that the matrix $Q$, which is calculated in each iteration of the algorithm, is not stored.
 Instead, we just store the lowest value of $Q$ so far, and the pair associated with it.
 When we have finished iterating through the matrix, we simply return the pair with the lowest associated value of $Q$.